30 Newton’s method

 The Babylonian method is an algorithm to find an approximate value for \(\sqrt{k}\).
 It was described by the first-century Greek mathematician Hero of Alexandria.

 The method starts with some initial guess, called \(x_0\).
-It then applies a formula to produce an improved guess.
+This is usually some nearby value to the answer.
+The method then applies a formula to produce an improved guess.
 This is repeated until the improved guess is accurate enough or it is clear the algorithm fails to work.

 For the Babylonian method, the next guess, \(x_{i+1}\), is derived from the current guess, \(x_i\).
 In mathematical notation, this is the updating step: